JASDF Northern Air Defense commander holds all-call at Misawa Air Base

-U.S. Air Force Col. Paul Davidson, right, 35th Fighter Wing commander, shakes hands with Japan Air Self-Defense Force (JASDF) Lt.
-Gen. Hiroshi Kameoka, Northern Air Defense Force commander, during an all-call at Misawa Air Base, Japan, May 23, 2025.
-Kameoka’s all-call highlighted the enduring strength of the U.S.-Japan alliance and served as a public reaffirmation of both nations’ commitment to deepening defense cooperation and strategic partnership.
-(U.S. Air Force photo by Senior Airman Patrick Boyle)
+MISAWA AIR BASE, Japan – Japan Air Self-Defense Force (JASDF) Lt.
+Gen. Hiroshi Kameoka, Northern Air Defense Force commander, held an all-call at Misawa Air Base, May 30, to engage with Airmen from the 35th Fighter Wing and reinforce the U.S.-Japan alliance.

+During the event, Kameoka emphasized the importance of continued cooperation between the two nations in maintaining peace and stability across the Indo-Pacific region.

+“The strong partnership between Japan and the United States is the cornerstone of the defense of Japan and essential for peace and stability in the Indo-Pacific region,” said Kameoka.
+“We must make every effort to become a role model by further developing our practical and effective partnership.”

 |Date Taken: